Literacy & Numeracy

 - Read with your children.
 You may think this is no longer appropriate but teenagers still benefit from being read to (even if they don’t always admit it!)

-Our School Librarian, Mrs Edwards, is keen to help your child become a Lifelong Reader and if you have any queries you are more than welcome to contact us at the school at any time.
+Our School Librarians, Mrs Stewart and Ms D'Arcy, are keen to help your child become a Lifelong Reader and if you have any queries you are more than welcome to contact us at the school at any time.

 The more you READ,